rydmike/flex_color_scheme/README.md

 After the first release of FlexColorScheme v4, example 5 was expanded with two new major features.
-This did not require any changes to FlexColorScheme itself, it was just useful new features in example 5 and published live version of it.
+This did not require any changes to FlexColorScheme itself, it was just useful new features in example 5 and the published live version of it.
 The new features make the **Themes Playground** a very useful companion app for FlexColorScheme.
 It is now possible to use it to make custom theme setups with totally custom colors, and get the colors and